Lokeshsuwalka05/React/Assignment4/Theory.md

         </>
     );
 ```
+# Super Powers Of React
+- whenever a state variable changes React Rerender the component.
+- react is only good at doing DOM operations.
+- React makes the DOM Operation SuperFast.

 ## Q: What is `Reconciliation` in React?

+A:
-A: Reconciliation in React is the process React uses to update the DOM when your component's state or props change.
+Reconciliation in React is the process React uses to update the DOM when your component's state or props change.
-🧠 In Simple Words:
+#### 🧠 In Simple Words:
 When something changes in your app (like state or props), React:
 - Renders the virtual DOM again with the new data.
 - Compares the new virtual DOM with the old one.